ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 1. If you don't already have one, obtain a [Platform API key](https://{DomainName}/iam/apikeys) and save the API key for future reference.

-   > If in later steps you plan on creating a new Cloud Foundry organization to host the deployment environments, make sure you are the owner of the account.
 1. Copy [terraform/credentials.tfvars.tmpl](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/credentials.tfvars.tmpl) to *terraform/credentials.tfvars* by running the below command
    ```sh
    cp terraform/credentials.tfvars.tmpl terraform/credentials.tfvars